aliu35/Multi-thread-Online-Chat-Service/README.md

 ### RSA Encryption

 This application used RSA encryption/decryption for message security.
 Details on implementation see CS 342 [Project 5 Description][cs342].
+For this program, we used random prime number generator for picking prime number for RSA instead of picking from 20 set prime numbers.

 [cs342]: <https://www.cs.uic.edu/pub/CS342/AssignmentsF17/CS_342_proj5_f17.pdf>